 Digital safety disclaimer: Always be mindful of what you post online, and keep digital consent mutual.

 - Talk dirty to me: Whether its online sex or phone sex, you can heat things up by choosing the right words.
-If you need some encouragement on how to talk dirty, HuffPost offer some tips with How to talk dirty without being Awkward.

 - Toys, toys, toys: Sex toys can be a great way to add variety if you’re playing solo.
 Always make sure to keep up good toy hygiene.